Bajrakli Mosque, Belgrade: Architecture

 The architecture of the mosque belongs to the type of one-storey cubic building with a dome and minaret.
 With massive walls and small openings, it was built of stone, and some segments were carried out in brick and stone.
-The building has the square plan, while the octagonal dome is supported by domed arches and niches -trompes, with modest decoration of consoles.
+The building has the square plan, while the octagonal dome is supported by domed arches and niches - trompes, with modest decoration of consoles.
 The number of windows on the facades is uneven, while the one is located on each side of the tambour of the dome.
 Dome supporting elements and all the openings on the building end in characteristic arches.
 The minaret - a thin tower with conical roof, with a circular terrace at the top, from which the faithful are called to prayer by the muezzin - is located on the northwest exterior side.
 Opposite the entrance, in the interior of the mosque, there is the most sacred space - the mihrab, a shallow niche with elaborate vault decoration, set in the direction of the holy city of Mecca to the southeast, while the raised wooden pulpit, mimbar, is set to the right of the mihrab, in the south-west corner.
-Above the entrance, there is a wooden gallery (mahfil) from which one can come to the serefa, terrace on the minaret.
+Above the entrance, there is a wooden gallery (Dikka) from which one can come to the serefa, terrace on the minaret.

 The interior decoration of the mosque is very modest.
 The walls are without plaster with shallow moldings, rare stylized floral and geometrical motifs and calligraphic inscriptions of verses from the Quran, then with the names of the first caliphs, as well as of Allah's magnificent properties and names written in Arabic letters on a specially decorated carved panels.
 At the entrance to the mosque there was an arched arcade porch with three small domes.
 There is a fountain for prayer washing in the yard, as well as uncompleted religious school (madrassa) with the library.
 The Bajrakli Mosque is the main Islamic cultural center in Belgrade.
 Today is a bit hidden in the environment of higher housing units in Gospodar Jevremova Street.

 Because of its antiquity, rarity, preservation of the original purpose, and representativeness of religious architecture and Islamic culture, in 1946 was placed under state protection as a cultural monument, and in 1979 was declared a cultural monument of great value (Decision, "Official Gazette of SRS" No. 14/79).